 - mint chutney ( recipe in blog archives)

 - Date tamarind chutney ( I used store bought but I am sure you will find a good enough recipe online)

 - Melted butter, to smear on the buns

 - Boil the potatoes till they are tender enough to mash.
-I generally put the potatoes in a zip lock bag and puncture the bag and the potatoes both with a fork.
+I no longer use the microwave, but in case you want to this is what I used to do: I put the potatoes in a zip lock bag and puncture the bag and the potatoes both with a fork.
 I microwave the zip lock bag on the potato setting- generally 6-8 minutes.
 Once the potatoes are done, peel the skin off and mash them with your hands or a fork or a potato masher.

 - Heat oil.
 Add the mustard seeds.
 Let sizzle.
 Add the curry leaves.

 - Add ginger and garlic and the chillies.